mapsync/grayson-advisory2/site/content/post/boil-water-advisory.md

 date: 2024-06-11T14:26:02.473Z
 description: BOIL WATER ADVISORY
 ---
-A Boil Water Advisory has been issued for Hwy 7 & Hwy 1661, including Baiercliff Rd, Landscape Drive and Hackberry Ridge.
+A Boil Water Advisory has been issued for Hwy 7, and customers at 1338-3686 on Hwy 1661, including Baiercliff Rd, Landscape Drive and Hackberry Ridge.